-The Evacuation Centres or safe-shelters are frequently identified by local authority at the community level and by the Ministry of Education at the urban areas for available school classrooms.
-Concrete buildings including churches and other private or public building can also be considered as safe shelters during a cyclone.
+The Evacuation Centres or safe-shelters are formally identified by NDMO in coordination with Displacement & Evacuation Centre Management Cluster (DECM) -.
+Concrete buildings including churches and other private or public buildings and informal sites (Cave, WW2 bunkers, tent) can also be considered as safe shelters during a cyclone.